 It was aimed at individuals:

-Those who had applied for Enhanced Protection could also apply for Primary Protection.
-Where this applies the Primary Protection is dormant and does not apply to the individual unless and until the Enhanced Protection is lost or revoked.
-For more on Enhanced Protection see our Enhanced Protection article.
+Those who had applied for enhanced protection could also apply for primary protection if eligible.
+Where this applies, the primary protection is dormant and doesn’t apply to the individual unless and until the enhanced protection is lost or revoked.
+You can read more about this in our Enhanced protection article.

-A member covered by primary protection has a personal Lifetime Allowance (LTA).
-This is calculated by a Lifetime Allowance Enhancement Factor (LAEF) that is added to the standard LTA.
+A member covered by primary protection has a personal lifetime allowance (LTA).
+This is calculated by a lifetime allowance enhancement factor (LAEF), which is added to the standard LTA.
 As such, the 'protected' or registered fund value is automatically indexed in line with the LTA.

 (Value of individual's pension rights at 5 April 2006 - £1.5m) ÷ £1.5m